AdguardTeam/AdGuardDNS/doc/querylog.md

     alpha-2][wiki-iso] country code, if any.
 If none could be detected, this property is absent.
 The short name `c` stands for “client country”.

+     >  [!NOTE]
-    **NOTE:** AdGuard DNS uses the common user-assigned ISO 3166-1 alpha-2 code `XK` for the partially-recognized state of the Republic of Kosovo.
+     >  AdGuard DNS uses the common user-assigned ISO 3166-1 alpha-2 code `XK`
+     >  for the partially-recognized state of the Republic of Kosovo.

     **Example:** `"AU"`